AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 contained, the code can adapt its marker selection strategy to accommodate the limited gene list.
-The disadvantage of this code is that, for large taxonomies, marker selection can take hours (for the Allen Institute whole mouse brain taxonomy with ~ 5,000 cell type clusters, marker selection takes 3 hours).
+The disadvantage of this code is that, for large taxonomies, marker selection can take hours (for the Allen Institute whole mouse brain taxonomy with ~ 5,000 cell type clusters marker selection takes 3 hours).
 Users can decide on their own tolerance for delay.

 ## Requirements on unlabeled data